Dan Henrie, Administrator

 Information for Parents, Guardians, and Family

-Every youth residing at Touchstone has an assigned counselor who serves as the youth’s case manager.
-Counselors work with the youth to assess their needs and provide appropriate treatment, activities, and services.
-Treatment options include interpersonal skills training, mental health, SUD, life skills, and job training.
+At Touchstone, each young person has a counselor.
+The counselor will also be the young person’s case manager.
+Counselors work with the young people to assess their needs.
+They also help provide treatment, activities, and services.
+Treatment options include interpersonal skills training, mental health, substance use (SUD), life skills, and job training.
 Some treatment and planning will occur during counseling sessions with the case manager, while others will occur in a specialized setting.

 Visitation